mayur11235/Data-Product-Platform-Blueprint/readme.md

 # Data Products Platform Blueprint

-This article is shaped by my experience of building data products platforms across two different organizations, where I witnessed how turning data into modular, reusable products can be a true driver of enterprise transformation.
+This article is based on my experience of building data products platforms across two different organizations, where I witnessed how turning data into modular, reusable products can be a true driver of enterprise transformation.
 So let’s get started.

 ## Why do we need data products